zzguang/openyurt/docs/proposals/20220930-unifying-cloud-edge-comms.md

 This solution aims to integrate YurtTunnel into Raven in a "shallow fusion" way, which is actually a tradeoff solution under the limitation of current Raven and YurtTunnel design, but if we assume YurtTunnel doesn't exist, how will we extend the layer-7 DevOps feature basing on Raven architecture?
-Any other more consistent and unified solution for it?
+Let's start the brain storming...

 5).
-Solution 5: Break the shackle and redesign and reimplement the layer-7 tunnel solution basing on Raven architecture
+Solution 5: Break the shackle and redesign & reimplement the layer-7 tunnel solution basing on Raven architecture
-- Since it's hard to integrate YurtTunnel into Raven in a "deep fusion" way for the shackle that we want to keep most of the core logic unchanged for current Raven and YurtTunnel, we can break it to open up a new idea: redesign and reimplement layer-7 tunnel solution basing on Raven architecture.
+- Since it's hard to integrate YurtTunnel into Raven in a "deep fusion" way for the shackle that we want to keep most of the core logic unchanged for current Raven and YurtTunnel, we can break it to open up a new idea: redesign & reimplement layer-7 tunnel solution basing on Raven architecture.

 					        -------------------------------------------